Testing Velocity-Field Lensing on IllustrisTNG Galaxies: Methods

 \subsection{Mock Data Preparation}

 For each selected subhalo, we calculate the moment of inertia tensor of the star particles, and diagonalize the tensor to yield three principal axes $A\ge B\ge C$ (we use upper-case letters for intrinsic quantities, reserving lower-case $a$ and $b$ for the apparent semimajor and semiminor axes).
-The first principal axis is chosen to coincide with the $x$ axis of a mock detector, and the second principal axis with the $y$ axis.
+According to \citet{Franx1992}, intrinsic disk ellipticity may account for a large part of the scatter in the TFR, hence we color-coded the points in Figure~\ref{fig:TFR} by the intrinsic axis ratio $q_0 \equiv \frac{B}{A}$.
+Although $q_0$ does not seem to correlate with the scatter, the range of $q_0$ highlights the extent to which disks are not circular when viewed face-on; this will become important as follows.
+We choose the first principal axis to coincide with the $x$ axis of a mock detector, and the second principal axis with the $y$ axis.
 For views other than face-on, the second principal axis is foreshortened by a factor of $\cos i$.
 This forces any intrinsic noncircularity to manifest as an inference of $\gp>0$, which stretches the $x$ axis and shrinks the $y$ axis.

 Next we compute the $K$-band intensity field and the line-of-sight stellar velocity field.
 We choose a grid with 0.25 kpc/pixel, extending to $\frac{2}{3}$ of the \texttt{SubhaloStellarPhotometricsRad} attribute, which is the radius defined by a surface brightness of 20.7 mag arcsec$^{-2}$ in the $K$ band.
 This yields grids with ${\approx}50\times50$ pixels.
+The velocity of a pixel is taken to be the mean velocity of the star particles along that line of sight, while the intensity is the sum of the luminosities of those particles.
+Hence satellites, for example, will cause local departures from a smooth velocity field.
+We do not model extinction, hence satellites on the far side of the galaxy may be more visible than in real data; dust lanes will not appear but because these are mock K-band observations dust lanes would have been minimal in any case.
 We assign uncertainties to each pixel using the WS21 recipe, which is meant to emulate achievably high signal-to-noise data as follows.
 The intensity field uncertainty is the same in each pixel, and is set to $I_0/90$.
 The velocity field uncertainty is set to 10 km/s at the center and scales inversely with the square root of the local intensity.